Stephen C. Blacklow, M.D., Ph.D.

 The Blacklow laboratory studies biochemical and molecular mechanisms of signal transduction.
 A major focus is on elucidating key events mediated by the Notch signaling pathway in health and disease.

 The primary long-term goal of our research program is to elucidate molecular and biophysical mechanisms of signal transduction.
-The laboratory currently emphasizes structure-function studies in Notch signaling and maintains an ongoing interest in other signal transduction systems implicated in the pathogenesis of cancer and other diseases.
+The laboratory currently emphasizes structure-function studies in Notch signaling and maintains an ongoing interest in other oncogenic signal transduction systems implicated in the pathogenesis of cancer and other diseases.

 Notch proteins are single-pass transmembrane receptors that convey signals upon activation by transmembrane ligands expressed on neighboring cells.
 The signals transduced by Notch receptors play a central role in cell fate decisions both during embryonic development and in adult tissue homeostasis.
 Ligand binding initiates signaling by triggering a process called regulated intramembrane proteolysis, releasing the intracellular part of Notch (ICN) from the membrane.
 In canonical Notch signaling, ICN ultimately enters the nucleus, where it assembles into a transcriptional activation complex to induce the expression of Notch target genes.